frequency-chain/frequency/designdocs/user-handles.md

 * proof - the proof of ownership of the handle, ```MsaHandlePayload``` signed by the owner's private key

 Output
-* Event - `MsaHandleCreated` with the MSA ID and the handle
+* Event - `HandleCreated` with the MSA ID and the handle

 * Errors -
     * `HandleAlreadyExists` if the handle already exists